How We're Governed

 The High Performance Commission oversees the implementation of our High Performance Plan.
 It considers and advises the RA Board and Management on strategic issues relevant to High Performance rowing.
 The focus of the Commission is maximizing medal outcomes at the Olympic and Paralympic Games and to achieve this requires the achievement of our agreed performance drivers in the following important areas; Leadership and Governance, Athlete performance and Pathways, Coaching, the Daily Training Environment, Competition, Performance services, Culture and Personal Excellence, and Research and Innovation.

-The HP Commission is chaired by Rowing Australia Deputy Chair, Flavia Gobbo and she is joined by Hannah Every Hall (RA Athletes’ Commission Chair), Paul Thompson (Performance Director), Jaime Fernandez (Deputy Performance Director), Reinhold Batschi (person with significant high performance rowing coaching background) and Geoff Lipshut (independent appointment – person with significant high performance background).
-The Commission meets regularly, reports to the RA Board and involves key stakeholders in its deliberations.
+The HP Commission is chaired by Rowing Australia Director, Rachael Kininmonth and she is joined by Luke Letcher, (RA Athletes' Commission Chair), Sarah Cook (RA CEO), Paul Thompson (Performance Director), Jason Lane (Head of Pathways), David Crawshay (an independent person with significant international high-performance sport background), Alison Cambell (an independent person with significant high-performance background).
+The commission regularly reports to the Board and involves key stakeholders in deliberations.
 A brief Bio of the members is below:

-Hannah is the current Chair of the RA Athletes’ Commission, a role she assumed in November 2016.
+Luke is the current Chair of the RA Athlete’s Commission and sits on the High Performance Commission, a role he assumed in 2022.

 The current Performance Director of Rowing Australia, Thompson is a rowing coach of World and Olympic Champions.
 With over 30 years of international coaching and leadership experience, Thompson provides the leadership and high performance experience required to oversee RA’s high performance program.